very lucky he is to be doing what he loves and

 the XIIIth International Bronze Congress at Harvard University (2003),

-named in WHO'S WHO IN BIBLICAL STUDIES AND ARCHAEOLOGY (1993) and he has
+named by the Biblical Archaeology Society to WHO'S WHO IN BIBLICAL STUDIES AND ARCHAEOLOGY (1993) and he has

 also served as President of the Archaeological Institute of America’s

 Stanford Society since 1995.
-Patrick's primary archaeology books of 2007 are titled
+Patrick's primary archaeology books of 2007 were titled

-TEN DISCOVERIES THAT REWROTE HISTORY and ALPINE ARCHAEOLOGY.
+TEN DISCOVERIES THAT REWROTE HISTORY (Penguin-Plume) and ALPINE ARCHAEOLOGY (Ariel).

-Along with monographs, novellas, and other writing, Patrick recently wrote
+Along with monographs, novellas, and other writing, Patrick wrote

 CARAVAGGIO, an art historical biography and critical book on the Baroque